vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-route-authorization-testing.md

     }
 ```

 ## Solution - Java

-The java solution uses all the same concepts as the kotlin solution.
-In the end, we end up with with this test class:
+The Java solution uses all the same concepts as the Kotlin solution.
+In the end, we end up with this test class:

 ```java
 import org.junit.jupiter.api.DynamicTest;